0xv1n/machogen/README.md

 # machogen

-This project allows you to dynamically compile a mach-o binary that performance a sequence of commands.
+This project allows you to dynamically compile a mach-o binary that performs a sequence of user-defined commands.
-The purpose of this project is to allow safe replication of behavior for validating detection logic without needing to execute malware directly.
+The purpose of this project is to allow safe replication of malicious behavior for validating detection logic without needing to execute malware directly.

 ## Usage